Presentation College, San Fernando: Organisation

 In academic structure the college is organised into three blocks.
 In the lower school, students range in age from eleven to fourteen.
 In middle school, students range in age from fifteen to sixteen.
 In upper school, students range in age from seventeen to nineteen.
 The college is organised along intramural lines.
 Upon entry to the college, students are assigned to one of several houses, and remain in their assigned house though their tenure at the school.
 The house system serves as an organisational basis for intra-college sporting competition as well as for participation in other aspects of college life.
 The system was introduced during the years of Brother Livinus Kelly's principalship.
 The houses are St. Andrew (yellow), St. Augustine (light blue), St. Barnabas (red), St. Bede (green), St. Gregory (dark blue and gold), and St. Winifred (maroon/purple).

 The prefect system provides a supplemental basis for the administration of the college.
 Prefects exist in two forms.
 The first variety, college prefects, come exclusively from the sixth form or most senior students.
 They enforce adherence to the college's code of conduct systemwide and are accountable to the principal.
 The other variety of prefects are referred to as class prefects.
 Class prefects monitor conduct within their particular form or classroom and are accountable to the form master or mistress.

-Principals

-The current principal of Presentation College, San Fernando is Mr. Dexter Mitchell.

-The previous principal, Mr. Jaikaransingh, replaced Brother Michael Samuel as principal, who had taken over from Brother Matthew Feheney in 1975.
-Brother Michael retired as principal at the age of 65, and later renounced his clerical vows.
-Prior to Brother Michael and Brother Matthew, several other Presentation Brothers held the position of Principal, with Brother Jerome Kelly (1957–69) perhaps the most well-known.